TVNZ 2: 1980-present: Television New Zealand

 Television Two relaunched at 12:00 noon on 16 February 1980 under the administration of Television New Zealand, with the promise of 'complementary programming'.
-In 1981, tenders were called for the supply of programmes for TV2's morning slot.
-The following year Northern Television began producing programmes as the first private enterprise TV broadcaster in the country.
-In 1983 Northern TV was forced to close due to high costs and low advertising revenue.
+On 2 September 1980, TV Two's transmitter network in the South Island aired an adult scene after closedown, featuring a woman taking off her bra.
+It was later revealed to be a signal coming from Brisbane from freak weather conditions, which was likely a picture without sound.

 The National government debated selling off TV2 to a private enterprise in 1983, but this did not happen.
 In 1987, Television New Zealand started to move away from complementary programming, with TV2 emphasising entertainment while TV One would emphasise information-based programming.

 By mid-1987, TV2 was rebranded as "Network Two", and in 1989 was rebranded as "Channel 2".
 In January 1992, Channel 2 introduced 24-hour television overnight which lasted three months.
 It went back to a nightly closedown but 24-hour programming was reintroduced by mid-1993, initially on Fridays and Saturdays.
 By mid-1994, 24-hour programming on Channel 2 was extended to Thursdays to Sundays, and on 19 October 1994, Channel 2 began broadcasting non-stop, 24 hours a day.
 In 1995, Channel 2 reverted to its old name, TV2.

 In line with TVNZ's repositioning in mid-1997, a new raft of local shows were unveiled, as well as a new look.
 The increase in such productions would also solidify its ratings performance in the 7:30pm-8:30pm timeslot, while also increasing the amount of local faces on screen and jobs in the media industry.

+On 2 February 2003, the channel introduced a new brand identity, using the slogan "2 in the neighbourhood", conceived by Saatchi & Saatchi, and with idents filmed entirely in Auckland depicting a neighbourhood with TV2's stars of the time, accompanied by The Neighbourhood by Sisters Underground.
+The logo was amended, replacing the circle behind the 2 with a "glass marble", as described by network bosses, in five separate colours.
 TV2 picked up SportsCafe from Sky 1 in 2003 in order to attract a wider audience.
 That same year, it ended the overnight programming block M2, dedicated to national and international music, after eighteen months on air, which was criticised by local musicians.
 Satellite Pictures, M2s producer, continued making Squeeze and Space for the channel.